 According to research released in 2016, 1,200 serious unacceptable events have occurred in hospitals in England over the last four years.
 These included operating on the wrong patient or the wrong limb, objects being left inside the body, and a kidney removed instead of an ovary.

 Unnecessary surgery can occur due to a clinical, communication and/or administrative error.
 Tiredness and lack of training can also contribute to surgical negligence and malpractice.

 Many surgical errors are referred to as ‘never events’.
 Never events are the kind of surgical mistakes that should never happen, hence the name given to them.

-NHS has a list of 14 ‘never events’ - incidents that can cause severe harm or death and that should never occur because there are robust policies and procedures in place to prevent them.
-Examples include operating on the wrong part of a patient’s body, scalding a patient and leaving objects in a patient’s body after an operation.
+NHS has a list of 14 ‘never events’ – surgery errors that can cause severe harm or death, and that should never occur because there are robust policies and procedures in place to prevent them.
+Examples include a negligent surgeon operating on the wrong part of a patient’s body, scalding a patient and leaving objects in a patient’s body after an operation.

-The failure to advise patients of all the accepted alternative courses of action and the risks associated with them (in non-emergency medical procedures) is also considered to be medical negligence as the surgeon or other medical professional has not obtained the patient´s informed consent.
+The failure to advise patients of all the accepted alternative courses of action and the risks associated with them (in non-emergency medical procedures) is also considered to be medical negligence as the surgeon, or other medical professional has not obtained the patient´s informed consent.
 Some examples of cases we've dealt with include:

 What should I do if I have been a victim of surgical negligence?

 If you are a victim of surgical negligence, you should contact an experienced clinical negligence solicitor to discuss making a surgical error claim as soon as possible.
 You may also wish to use the NHS complaints procedure to help you understand what happened to cause your injury; however, this is not required in order to make a compensation claim.